The 69th Entry's Graduation Report, October 1954

 He stressed too the need for reliability in all their activities, not only at the work bench but doing the hum-drum 'fatigues' such as guard duties and drill.
 Reliability was more important than brilliance. " Reliability means not only always trying to do your best, not letting the side down — it also means admitting your mistakes.
 If you make them don't be ashamed to own up...
 Do your best and try to be reliable.
 'If you do you will be doing the right thing to yourself and your country, and think that you will find that you will succeed, and the service will do the right thing by you."

-See the full list of graduating apprentices here
+A full list of graduating apprentices is available here.